-It takes a mix of skill and luck to tend a garden well, but it’s impossible without a certain amount of amount of kindness tended.
+It takes a mix of skill and luck to tend a garden well, but it’s impossible without a certain amount of kindness tended.
 While the cyclical nature of gardening seems inherent, in some ways, Heynderickx is just beginning.
-Her debut album, named I Need to Start a Garden out of a search for calm through these waves of uncertainty and upheaval, is due out March 2nd (US/World) and March 30th (UK/EU) via Mama Bird Recording Co.
+Her debut album, named I Need to Start a Garden out of a search for calm through these waves of uncertainty and upheaval, is out now via Mama Bird Recording Co.

 For the empathetic singer/songwriter, the reasons for seeking such acceptance and understanding stem from a life of paradoxes.
 Heynderickx grew up in a religious household in Oregon, closely identifying with her Filipino roots, but also straddling multiple cultural identities.
 Now residing in Portland, her faith is not overt, but her introspection and continued struggle for self-actualization are easily accessible and relatable.